Doctor of Philosophy - Arts

 There is significantly high demand for research scholarships, making the application field highly competitive.

-- The Research Training Program (RTP) Scholarship is usually only offered to domestic students, but in very rare circumstances, can be offered to international students too.
+- Australian Government Research Training Program (RTP) Scholarship is usually only offered to domestic students, but in very rare circumstances, can be offered to international students as well

-- The Melbourne Research Scholarship (MRS) is available to both domestic and international students
+- Graduate Research Scholarships are available to both domestic and international students

 In addition, you can view further scholarships with international student eligibility through the Faculty of Arts Scholarships web page.

 Please note: International scholarship opportunities are extremely competitive, and it is advisable for most students to explore alternative funding sources, including grant and scholarship opportunities from their home countries (where applicable).
 In some cases, depending upon your individual circumstances, you may find that you are not eligible for any of the scholarships listed at the links above.

 A generous range of University scholarships are available to support domestic and international graduate research students.
 For further information regarding scholarships please check the Faculty of Arts Scholarships web page.

 Scholarship application deadlines are the most important dates to consider when timing your application.
 Scholarship benefits may include living, relocation, or thesis allowances, and/or tuition fee waivers.
 As an enrolled research student, you will also have the opportunity to apply for further grants and prizes that assist students to undertake their research.